Samic8/samdawson.dev/src/articles/compound-components/what-why-when.md

 </Box>
 ```

-While the `jsx,<Multiselect />` children will accept any components, having a combination of a _base_ and a specific component like `jsx,<Option />` that is intended to be used with it passes our Compound Component definition.
+While the `jsx,<Multiselect />` children will accept any components, having a combination of a _base_ and a _part_ component like `jsx,<Option />` that is intended to be used with it passes our Compound Component definition.

 ## Why **would you opt for this pattern?**